AraneaDev/accountant/docs/troubleshooting.md

 > **CAVEAT:** Keep in mind that the `modified` column of a `retrieved` event, will always be empty!

 ## PHP Fatal error: Maximum function nesting level of '512' reached, aborting!
-This will happen when the `retrieved` Eloquent event is monitored for recording on a `User` model and a retrieval happens.
+This might happen when a `User` model has the `retrieved` Eloquent event set as recordable, and a retrieval happens.

 It boils down to the following:

-1. An application user retrieves a `User` record from the database;
+1. A `User` record is retrieved from the database;
-2. Because the `retrieved` event is set for recording, a new `Ledger` will be created;
+2. Given the `retrieved` event is recordable, the recording process kicks in;
-3. During the data gathering process for the new `Ledger`, the current user must be resolved for accountability purposes;
+3. During the data gathering phase for the new `Ledger`, the current user must be resolved for accountability purposes;
-4. A `User` record is retrieved once the current user is resolved;
+4. The current `User` record is retrieved after being resolved;
-5. Step **4** starts the process all over again from step **2**, leading to an infinite cycle;
+5. The previous step starts the process all over again from step **2**, leading to an infinite cycle;

+### Solution #1
-To avoid this situation, make sure the `retrieved` event isn't set for the `User` model:
+The simplest way to avoid this, is to disable the `retrieved` event from being recordable on a `User` model:

 ```php
 <?php